TLCTC Framework Glossary

 - Recover (NIST CSF Function)

-- Within the TLCTC Control Framework, tasks and controls related to restoring capabilities or services impaired due to an incident related to a specific Threat Cluster.
+- Within the TLCTC Control Framework used as Control Objective Category for tasks and controls related to restoring capabilities or services impaired due to an incident related to a specific Threat Cluster.

 - Respond (NIST CSF Function)

-- Within the TLCTC Control Framework, tasks and controls related to taking action upon detection of an incident related to a specific Threat Cluster.
+- Within the TLCTC Control Framework used as Control Objective Category for tasks and controls related to taking action upon detection of an incident related to a specific Threat Cluster.

 S